NIVeriStandAdd-Ons/Diagnostics-Custom-Device/README.md

 ### Quality, Limitations ###

 IP has been tested by developer.
 It meets VeriStand addon coding best practices.
-It is not currently widely used, though some customers are using the GMLAN portion.

 No database support for diagnostic messages (ODX or AUTOSARs).